SteelCompendium/data-md-dse/Bestiary/Human Storm Mage.md

   target: One creature or object
   t1: 5 lightning damage
   t2: 8 lightning damage
-  t3: '11 lightning damage 5 Malice: The ability takes the Area keyword and becomes
+  t3: 11 lightning damage
+  effects:
+  - name: 5 Malice
-    a 10 × 1 line that targets each creature in the area. '
+    effect: 'The ability takes the Area keyword and becomes a 10 × 1 line that targets each creature in the area. '
 - name: Gust of Wind
   type: Maneuver
   roll: MGT RR